The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 “In rain, snow, sleet or hail, he is always picking up garbage,” said Bredbenner, who works at Bodysmith Gym.
 “I so admire it.
 I do it in my own neighborhood while walking my dog.”

 Along Adams’s walk from his home to the gym for a training session, he also collects trash.
-And when he’s about to leave the gym, “he’ll say, ‘do you have a trash bag?
-I like to pick up trash on the way back,’” said India Taylor, who works at the gym’s front desk.
+And when he’s about to leave the gym, “he’ll say, ‘Do you have a trash bag?
+I like to pick up trash on the way back,’ ” said India Taylor, who works at the gym’s front desk.

-Adams began regularly picking up garbage back in June, but his daily walks became a ritual more than a decade ago, as part of a rigorous exercise routine.
+Adams began regularly picking up garbage in June, but his daily walks became a ritual more than a decade ago as part of a rigorous exercise routine.

-Adams was on vacation in Hawaii with his wife and three children when his family decided to go ziplining.
+Adams was on vacation in Hawaii with his wife and three children when his family decided to go zip-lining.

-“They have to weigh you, and I remember these two women behind the counter looking at each other, and I was like, ‘oh my god, have I gotten that big?’” he said.
+“They have to weigh you, and I remember these two women behind the counter looking at each other, and I was like, ‘Oh my God, have I gotten that big?’ ” he said.

 Adams, an executive at a software company, said his previous job — which he left in 2018 — spurred an unhealthy lifestyle.